Nikhil-Chaturvedi-077/Flights-And-Search-Service/README.md

 ```
 - once you have added your db config as listed above
-,go to the src folder from your terminal and execute `npx sequelize db:create`.
+,go to the src folder from your terminal and execute `npx sequelize db:create` and then execute
+`npx sequelize db:migrate`.

 ## Data Base Design
 - Airpalne Table